PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](LICENSE)-->

-Welcome to Paddle-Mobile GitHub project.Paddle-Mobile,a project of PaddlePaddle Organization,is a deep learning framework for embeded platform.
+Welcome to Paddle-Mobile GitHub project.Paddle-Mobile, a project of PaddlePaddle Organization, is a deep learning framework for embeded platform.

 ## Features